 Child seats are a legal requirement in Australia for children under the age of 8.
 You can bring your own if they are suitable, but it is recommended to pre-book child seats with the car hire company due to availability.
 Car seats are additional cost but are a legal requirement for children under 8 years of age.
 Also keep in mind that car hire companies generally don’t fit the baby seats into the car as they don’t want to be held accountable should anything happen.

-For more information on what to look out for before booking a car hire, call Brisbane-based car hire company Alpha Car Hire on 1300 22 74 73.
+For more information about car hire, call us on 1300 22 74 73.
 Their competitive prices and adherence to Australian standards are among the best in the country and can help you know all your options and obligations so you can get the most for your money.